Transfer Credit Policy and Guidelines

-Thomas Edison State University will accept credit in transfer for courses completed at colleges and universities accredited by the six regional accrediting agencies recognized by the U.S. Department of Education as providing the accreditation and pre-accreditation (“Candidacy status”) to postsecondary degree-granting educational institutions.
+Thomas Edison State University will accept credit in transfer for courses completed at colleges and universities earned while attending institutions accredited by the following six institutional accrediting agencies recognized by the U.S. Department of Education as providing the accreditation and pre-accreditation (“Candidacy status”) to postsecondary degree-granting educational institutions.

-In addition, the University offers a host of ways to earn credit for knowledge obtained in noncollegiate settings.
+The University Academic Affairs division has established a systematic process to evaluate equivalency credit for courses.
+In addition, the University offers a host of ways to earn credit for knowledge obtained in non-collegiate settings.
+Examples include:

-- Courses and examinations approved through the National College Credit Recommendation Service (National CCRS) and the American Council on Education (ACE) College Credit Recommendation Service.
-The limit of National CCRS and ACE credits from a single source is 90 credits for a bachelor's degree and 45 credits for an associates degree.
+- Courses and examinations approved through the National College Credit Recommendation Service (NCCRS) and the American Council on Education (ACE) College Credit Recommendation Service.

 - Military service schools as recommended by the American Council on Education.
 Learn more.